 - Collaborative environment to share resources and ideas.
 While each Mayo Clinic investigator has a competitively funded independent laboratory, there are active collaborations with other research groups and clinicians within the institution and other research centers.

 - Outstanding core laboratories and facilities.
-Mayo Clinic has more than 50 research centers, programs and core laboratories and more than 330,000 square feet of research laboratory space.
+Mayo Clinic has about 50 research centers and programs, 25 core resources and more than 372,000 square feet of research laboratory space.

 - Access to clinical data for clinical and translational research.
-Researchers have access to invaluable clinical data from more than 6 million patient histories from Mayo Clinic's premier clinical practice.
+As a researcher, you have access to invaluable clinical data from more than 6 million patient histories from Mayo Clinic's premier clinical practice.
 Because of the consistent care models used within each medical and surgical specialty, researchers have the opportunity to conduct retrospective clinical studies with high statistical significance.

 - Centralized research resource coordination.
 Research resources are coordinated through centralized research administration, so investigations can proceed quickly and efficiently.
 Individual labs and investigators need not spend precious research time with administrative activities.

 - Biostatistics and scientific publication services.
-At Mayo, researchers have access to extensive biostatistics support for assistance with research study design and data management and analysis.
+At Mayo Clinic, you have access to extensive biostatistics support for assistance with research study design and data management and analysis.
 In addition, the Section of Scientific Publications, which serves as the in-house editorial office for Mayo Clinic scientific publications, can advise and assist faculty and trainees at all stages of writing and publishing manuscripts.

 Read more about Mayo Clinic research and the broad range of investigational activities taking place each day.